 Save the working copy of the file back into the repository.
 Referred to as Check-in in some version control systems.
 In Altium Designer, the normal Save command saves an edited file to the working folder, whereas Commit saves that folder file to the repository as a new revision (version).

 To update a remote Git repository with the file(s) in its local working repository – to synchronize the local and remote repositories.
 This command is available when a file in the local Git repository is newer than its counterpart in the remote Git repository.
 Notionally the compliment of a Git Pull command.

 The situation when two Altium Designer users attempt to commit changes that affect the same region of the same file.
 These must be resolved, either using a Merge tool, manually, or by determining which version will dominate (become the new revision).

-The folder where files are checked out to from the repository, so they can be worked on – with Git, this is a local Working Repsitory.
+The folder to which files are checked out from the repository so they can be worked on – with Git, this is a local Working Repository.
 Files checked out from Altium Designer are automatically loaded.

 A comment about changes made to a revision when it is checked back in (committed) to the repository.
 The log messages can be used as a summary of the progress of changes in a file.

 The 'local' copy of a file that changes are made to – normally resides in the Working Folder.